How and When Can Americans Access the $1,200 Coronavirus Stimulus Checks?

 How and when do I get the payment?

-While Americans with social security numbers do not need to apply to receive the payments, the Internal Revenue Service needs to already have bank account information on file in order to send out cash via direct deposit.
+While Americans with Social Security numbers do not need to apply to receive the payments, the Internal Revenue Service needs to already have bank-account information on file in order to send out cash via direct deposit.
 For those who have not received tax refunds via direct deposit, the check will be mailed out.
-Treasury Secretary Steve Mnuchin said that the direct deposit payments would be sent out within three weeks, and that those receiving actual checks would receive them a few weeks after that.
+On Sunday, Treasury Secretary Steve Mnuchin said that the direct-deposit payments would be delivered “within three weeks.”
+He later followed up stating that direct deposit payments would begin on April 17.
+For those who do not have bank information on file with the agency, Secretary Mnuchin said that the Treasury Department will “create a web-based system for people where we don’t have their direct deposit they can upload it, so that they can get the money immediately as opposed to checks in the mail.”

+On Monday, the IRS released more information on how to access the payment: If people have not filed a 2019 return, their eligibility will be based upon information from 2018.

+Will I have to pay the $1,200 back in taxes in the future?

 What are some of the criticisms of the payment plan?

-As the timeline for payment above suggests, Americans who do not have their bank information filed with the IRS — individuals who are more likely to earn less income — would see a significant delay before receiving their checks, which is unideal during an historic economic crisis in which 3.28 million individuals filed for unemployment just last week.
+Because the check is a one-off deal, some Senate Democrats argue that the UBI payment — together with extended unemployment benefits — is not enough to tide Americans over.
+While senators Michael Bennet, Cory Booker, and Sherrod Brown argued for multiple payouts based on changes in the unemployment rate, Bernie Sanders and representatives Maxine Waters, Ilhan Omar, and Rashida Tlaib pushed for monthly cash injections. “$1,200 is the average rent for most Americans,” Natalie Foster, the co-chair of the pro-UBI organization the Economic Security Project, told The Guardian.
+“This first check is eaten up, and what are they supposed to do after that?”
+On Monday, the Federal Reserve Bank of St. Louis projected that job losses due to the coronavirus would reach 47 million, pushing America’s unemployment rate to 32.1 percent.

 There’s also the concern of those Americans who have not filed taxes in recent years: The IRS estimates that around 30 to 40 million adults, about 15 percent of the population, don’t file tax returns; many of these individuals are exempt because they do not earn enough to qualify for federal income taxes.
-In addition, New York Representative Alexandria Ocasio-Cortez also noted that these checks are only going to people with social security numbers, and not to immigrants with tax IDs.
+(For Americans who have not filed tax returns in the past two years, the IRS instructed them to fill out a “simple” tax return, which will be available soon.)
+In addition, New York representative Alexandria Ocasio-Cortez noted that these checks are only going to people with Social Security numbers, and not to immigrants with tax IDs.

-Because the check is a one-off deal, some Senate Democrats argue that the UBI payment — together with extended unemployment benefits — is not enough to tide Americans over.
-While Senators Michael Bennet, Cory Booker, and Sherrod Brown argued for multiple payouts based on changes in the unemployment rate, Bernie Sanders and Representatives Maxine Waters, Ilhan Omar, and Rashida Tlaib pushed for monthly cash injections. “$1,200 is the average rent for most Americans,” Natalie Foster, the co-chair of the pro-UBI organization the Economic Security Project, told the Guardian.
-“This first check is eaten up, and what are they supposed to do after that?